rajan596/Devs-Journal/LLD/LLD.md

     - Proxy can be pre and post processing for logging, sending matrics, etc
 - Important points
     - In Proxy same **Interface** is shared between service class and a proxy class
+- Benifits
+    - Proxy uses same interface for both service class and our custom proxy class.
+So, even if client code is written using Interface we can replace the implementation without much changes.
+    - Service class instantiation stays with proxy class
+    - client will initialise proxy class and use it
 - References
     - [Shreyansh Jain YT](https://www.youtube.com/watch?v=9MxHKlVc6ZM&list=PL6W8uoQQ2c61X_9e6Net0WdYZidm7zooW&index=15)
     - [Refactor Guru](https://refactoring.guru/design-patterns/proxy)